-Many of these falls tumble over the edge of the Niagara Escarpment, a UNESCO Biosphere Reserve.
-All are surrounded by lush parkland with trails for more exploring, including the well-known Bruce Trail.
+Visit 8 waterfalls on this relaxing road trip.
+Many of these Grey County waterfalls tumble over the edge of the Niagara Escarpment, a UNESCO Biosphere Reserve.
+Each is surrounded by parkland with trails for more exploring, including the well-known Bruce Trail.

-In any season, this tour is a great day trip or weekend getaway from Toronto, Ontario.
+This road trip is a great day trip or weekend getaway from Toronto, Ontario in any season.

 8 Waterfalls in Grey County